-Persons with physical disabilities and special needs should notify the Director of Administration & Facilities.
-Students with physical disabilities and special needs should notify Melissa O'Brien, Student Services Coordinator, prior to the beginning of the semester should special accommodations be required.
-Staff with special needs should contact Heather Holda, Executive Assistant to the President and Director of Human Resources.
+Guests with physical disabilities and special needs should notify the Director of Administration & Facilities.
+Students with physical disabilities and special needs should notify Liza Arulampalam, Student Services Coordinator, prior to the beginning of the semester should special accommodations be required.
+Staff with special needs should contact Heather Holda, Executive Assistant to the President and Human Resources Generalist.